 Ph.D.
 Candidate in Economics, Indian Institute of Management Calcutta

 I am a Ph.D.
 Candidate in Economics at the Indian Institute of Management Calcutta with Prof. Sourav Bhattacharya.
-My research interests are Political Economy, Microeconomic Theory, and Game Theory.
+My research interests are Game Theory, Applied Microeconomic Theory, and Political Economy.
+I am on the Job Market.
 My job market paper develops a signaling model of conflict delegation, explaining why states empower domestic violent actors despite the risk of political blowback.
-Moreover, my research also explores the political economy of identity, with a focus on how identity and group-specific issues impact political competition and campaigns.
+Moreover, my research also explores the political economy of identity, with a focus on how identity and group-specific issues impact political campaigns and public goods provision.

 I completed my M.Sc. in Economics from IIT Roorkee, where I wrote my master's thesis under the supervision of Prof. Rachita Gulati.
 I completed my B.Sc. in Mathematics from Savitribai Phule Pune University.
 Beyond academics, I play and follow Chess and Cricket.
 I also like to solve Chess puzzles and puzzles in general.
-You can see my resume with this link: (Resume).
+You can see my CV with this link: (CV).